visual-framework/vf-core/components/vf-card-container/README.md

 ### Card container background
 - Use a white background for both [striped (green) cards](https://stable.visual-framework.dev/components/vf-card/#vf-card--striped) and [bordered (white) cards](https://stable.visual-framework.dev/components/vf-card/#vf-card--bordered).
 - `vf-u-background-color-ui--grey--light` (which is called 'Gray lightest' in [the equivalent WP block](https://stable.visual-framework.dev/wordpress/blocks/container-block/)) may be used as an alternative background of bordered (white) cards, especially when the section header is hidden and there is no text between the section header and the cards.
-- The [Meet our people page](https://www.ebi.ac.uk/about/jobs/meet-our-people) at the EMBL-EBI site includes examples of the card container that [pass the basic contrast tests for accessibility](https://wave.webaim.org/report#/https://www.ebi.ac.uk/about/jobs/meet-our-people#).

 ### Columns